ClickCease

 The following is a timeline of our autonomous vehicle advances, including the development of Adaptive Cruise Control and Lane Assistance – the key technology used to make Autopilot possible.

 These are the steps that have put driverless technology on the map.
 But it has not been a smooth road.
-Contact Bisnar Chase for help if you or a loved one have suffered injuries due to any form of self-driving technology.
+Contact Bisnar Chase for help if you or a loved one has suffered injuries due to any form of driverless technology.

 A History of Tesla Issues

 There have been plenty of accidents involving automated driving features.
 Not all resulted from driverless tech faults.
-But there is no escaping the fact that most accident reports have involved Tesla’s Autopilot system.
+However, there is no escaping the fact that most accident reports have involved Tesla’s Autopilot system.

 Following the full launch of Autopilot in 2015, the timeline below shows a history of the potential auto defect issues encountered with Tesla’s groundbreaking technology.